eerimoq/moblin/README.rst

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.

-- App running in background?
-What is possible?
-Video can not run in background.
-Audio can most likely.

 - Audio only when bad connection.

-- Notifications.
-Both visually and with sound.
-Sound most important probably.

 - Emoji chat.